 - Older Than They Think - though many hockey fans like to look down at Pittsburgh fans as up and comers and bandwagoners.
 However, Pittsburgh's hockey history is nearly as old as the sport.
 In fact the first artificial ice arena in North America was in Pittsburgh and the first professional players were in Pittsburgh while the sport was still amateur in Canada.

-- Polluted Wasteland in the 1960s, though it has cleaned itself up significantly since then.
+- Polluted Wasteland: In the 1940s, though it has cleaned itself up unrecognizably since then.
 There were times during the steel industry's heyday when the smog was so bad the streetlights had to be left on at midday.

 - Red Oni, Blue Oni: In city terms Pittsburgh is usually the Blue Oni to Philadelphia, unless you trigger the Berserk Button above.